 - Add cabbage and beans and simmer for 10-15 minutes until everything is soft.

 - Season with sea salt and black pepper and stir in 2tbsp of apple cider vinegar.

-- Serve with plenty of chopped fresh dill and a dollop of coconut yoghurt.
+- Serve with plenty of chopped fresh dill, extra apple cider vinegar, and a dollop of vegan sour cream or coconut yoghurt.